-Roadwork signs alert you to where roadworks start and end and tell you the speed limit that you must stick to in that area.
-Roadwork signs are official traffic signs—by law you must follow them.
+Roadwork signs alert you to where roadworks start and end and tell you the speed limit that you must adhere to on that road.
+Roadwork signs are official traffic signs and by law you must follow them.

 The reduce speed sign is usually the first sign you will see.
-It tells you to look out for upcoming roadworks or roadworkers, and to slow down to the speed limit listed on the sign—as road and traffic conditions may have changed.
-There may also be other measures in place to slow traffic such as temporary speed humps or flashing lights.
+It tells you to look out for upcoming roadworks or roadworkers, and to slow down to the speed limit stated on the sign, as road and traffic conditions may have changed.
+There may also be other measures in place to slow traffic such as temporary speed humps or rumble strips.

-The reduce speed sign with the roadworker warning sign tells you to expect roadworkers on or near the road and to slow down to the speed limit listed on the sign.
-The sign should be around 500m before the roadworks site—although this distance may differ between rural and urban roads.
+The reduce speed sign with the roadworker warning sign tells you to expect roadworkers on or near the road and to slow down to the speed limit stated on the sign.
+This sign is placed ahead of the work area and the distance to the work area may vary.

-Orange cones and safety barriers are often put out within roadwork areas to guide you around hazards or show you exactly where the roadwork is currently taking place.
+Orange traffic cones are often put out within roadwork sites to guide you past the work area.

 Hazards at roadworks